Enjoy an ad free experience by logging in. Not a member yet? Register.

 That shows how you should be capturing "onchange" for asp:dropdownlist.

-Generally speaking, if you find yourself using Request.Form a lot, you haven't really bought into the ASP.NET way of handling forms.An optimist sees the glass as half full.
+Generally speaking, if you find yourself using Request.Form a lot, you haven't really bought into the ASP.NET way of handling forms.Be yourself.
+No one else is as qualified.